Lashkar-e-Tayiba will use Aqa Mul Mujahideen to launch Rohingya terror outfit in India

 Speaking at a function in Jammu, Singh said that the next move by the government would be the deportation of the Rohingyas and the government was considering ways to do the same.

-Singh's statement assumes significance in the wake of the the agencies reporting the dangers that lurk around the Rohingya Muslims.
+Singh's statement assumes significance in the wake of the agencies reporting the dangers that lurk around the Rohingya Muslims.

 Rohingyas Muslims wary of future after CAA, don't want to return to Myanmar